maskerTim/GemeloEyes/README.md

     * Test that get system performance.
     * Test that writes data that monitored into database.
     * Test the whole monitor mechanism (code in template method) on running.
+* If you would like to test MQTT, please goto `docker` directory and run this command:
+    `bash mqtt_docker.sh`

 ## Design Blueprint
 ### System Design
+> Later will modify the system and code design

 The system design of psMonitor:

 ![GemeloEyes](./docs/GemeloEyes-System-Design.png)